skeeto/enchive/README.md

 There's no effort at error recovery.
 It bails out on early on the first error.
 It should clean up any incomplete files when it does so.

-The `--derive` key generation option can be used to produce deterministic keys which you can re-derive should your secret key lost.
-This key derivation function is run more aggressively (slowly) when generating a master key.

 ## Format